Collin Mocyunas

-Collin Mocyunas (born September 18, 1998) is an American soccer player who plays as a defender for South Georgia Tormenta in the USL League One.
+Collin Mocyunas (born September 18, 1998) is an American soccer player who plays as a defender.

 Career

 Youth, college and amateur

 Mocyunas attended University High School, where he was named West Virginia Midfielder of the Year, First Team All-State and helped the team to runner-up in the state tournament.
 He also played club soccer for Arsenal FC of Pittsburgh for three seasons and was named Player of the Year.

 In 2017, Mocyunas attended Marshall University to play college soccer.
 Here he stayed until 2022 due to a redshirted freshman season and the COVID-19 pandemic that delayed the 2020 season.
 Over his college career, Mocyunas made 92 appearances for the Thundering Herd and scored a single goal.
 In his junior year, he helped the team to be College Cup National Champions, also earning United Soccer Coaches Scholar All-Region honors and Second Team All-Conference USA honors.

 While at college, Mocyunas also played in the USL League Two, spending two non-consecutive seasons with West Virginia United in 2019 and 2022, and a single season with South Bend Lions.